Geena Davis’ Husband, Reza Jarrahy, Files Divorce Papers Citing Irreconcilable Differences

 — TMZ (@TMZ) May 8, 2018

 Specifics on Geena Davis’ divorce from her fourth husband are still limited as of this writing, but TMZ wrote that Reza Jarrahy is asking for spousal support, and for joint legal and physical custody of the couple’s three teenage children.
-The surgeon is reportedly requesting that the judge deny Davis in the event that she asks for spousal support.
+The surgeon is reportedly asking that the judge deny Davis’ request, in the event that she asks for spousal support.